michielve/PMX_Simulations/README.md

 ## Contribute
 Feel free to use and improve this repository to include additional functionality.
-Report bugs in the code in the issues section of this repository.
+Report bugs in the issues section of this repository.